gggeek/ezab/README.md

 It is designed to give you an impression of how your current web server installation performs.
 This especially shows you how many requests per second your web server installation is capable of serving.

-It strikes to be as close to Apache Bench as possible, both in supported options an in output format.
+It strives to be as close to Apache Bench as possible, both in supported options an in output format.

 Requirements
 ------------

-. php version 5
+- php version 5
-. ability to run php from the command line (for linux this often means installing the php-cli package) . the curl php extension
+- ability to run php from the command line (for linux this often means installing the php-cli package)
+- the curl php extension

 Using the tool
 --------------